The Why, When, where and How of Lost Leads.

 Anything that the company is proud of, is an entry strategy for you to slide into their inbox.
 Drop them a mail, (preferably without a sales pitch so it seems genuine) and congratulate them on their accomplishment.
 Once they reply, you can use a variation of an artificial trigger to see where they stand.

 For an artificial trigger, the plan is fiendishly simple.
-All you have to do is send them a simple email that holds in it a mini survey.
+All you have to do is send them a simple email that holds a mini-survey.

 Here’s a sample of the email.